otero1991/hanoi-school/README.md

 ### 2) Install Python

-For the exercises we are going to use Python.
-We are going to use the Miniconda distribution, and then install some require packages for the course.
+For the exercises we are going to use Python (Miniconda distribution).

 The installer files for all platforms (Windows, Lunix, Mac) can be found in: